 Skip to contents

 Thank you for contributing to macpan2.
-Pull requests and issues are welcome!
+Pull requests and issues are welcome.

 Developers can see here for documentation useful those who will contribute code.